JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedProject.rst

 Twisted
 #######

-:slug: TwistedProject

 Twisted is a networking engine written in Python, supporting numerous protocols.
 It contains a web server, numerous chat clients, chat servers, mail servers, and more.

-Twisted is made up of a number of sub-projects which can be accessed individually through the `twisted projects index <{filename}/pages/Twisted/TwistedProjects.rst>`_.
+Twisted is made up of a number of sub-projects which can be accessed individually through the `twisted projects index </content/pages/Twisted/TwistedProjects.html>`_.

 Twisted is available under the `MIT Free Software licence <http://www.opensource.org/licenses/mit-license.php>`_.

 Downloads
 =========

-See the `Downloads <{filename}/pages/Downloads.rst>`_ page.
+See the `Downloads </content/pages/Downloads.html>`_ page.

 Documentation
 =============